qiita-spots/qiita/CONTRIBUTING.md

   with TRN:
       TRN.add(sql, [study.id])
   ```
 5. However, python string formatting is allowed to provide table names or column names, although this should be done through the `str.format` function.
-Table/column names as parameters are not supported by psycopg2.
+Table or column names as parameters are not supported by psycopg2.
 Using `str.format` is desirable because if you need to pass parameters to the SQL statement, the python string formatting will fail (see second example below):
   * Wrong:
   ```python
   table = "qiita_user"